nextcloud/all-in-one/reverse-proxy.md

 ![grafik](https://github.com/user-attachments/assets/e494edb5-8b70-4d45-bc9b-374219230041)

-⚠️ **Please note:** Nextcloud will complain that X-XXS-Protection is set to the wrong value, this is intended by NPMplus.
+⚠️ **Please note:** Nextcloud will complain that X-XXS-Protection is set to the wrong value, this is intended by NPMplus. <br>
 ⚠️ **Please note:** look into [this](#adapting-the-sample-web-server-configurations-below) to adapt the above example configuration.

 </details>